xmlking/spectacular/docs/nhost.md

 nhost config show
 nhost config show --subdomain local
 # This command is mostly useful to verify configuration overlays.
-nhost config show --subdomain zyjloswljirxqtsdlnnf
+nhost config show --subdomain swzucovdccjouwebopwb
 # (DANGER)
 # Pull current versions of ./nhost/nhost.toml and ./secrets used in the cloud environment.
 nhost config pull